asadasan17/CompTIA-Security/1.0 Threats, Attacks, and Vulnerabilities/CompTIA Security+.md

             2. One means of clickjacking is to add an invisible or hidden overlay, frame, or image map over the displayed page

     # Pretexting
-        1. Pretexting is a certain type of social engineering technique that manipulates victims into divulging(reveal) information
+        1. Pretexting is a certain type of social engineering technique that manipulates victims into divulging information
         2. During pretexting attacks, threat actors typically ask victims for certain information, stating that it is needed to confirm the victim’s identity
         3. Pretexters use a variety of tactics and techniques to gain the trust of their targets and convince them to hand over valuable information, example Impresonation, Phising, Vishing, Smishing, Tailgating, Baiting.